 The Company has been named as a party of a lawsuit filed with the Ontario Superior Court pertaining to placement fees for a private placement of securities in December 2014 and March 2015.
-The plaintiff is seeking Cnd \$35 in placement fees, broker warrants and alleged damages.
+The plaintiff is seeking Cnd \$300.
 The Company believes the lawsuit is without merit and will vigorously defend its position.